MagzShiku/simple_shell/README.md

-a simple shell emulating the bash shell
+A simple shell emulating the bash shell

 Authors:
 Jeniffer Mairura